Ukratic/Protection-Forests/README.md

 Climate change also brings instability : drought, storms, floods...
 Precipitation data is not entirely conclusive on this evolution, but there are worrying signs.
 - Protection forests are generally well-managed and still expanding (though much less now than in previous decades).
 Their role is so important however, that it is crucial to monitor their health.<br>
 Many such forests protect cities, towns and villages but also roads and critical infrastructure from rockfalls, avalanches, landslides...
-- A reliable model of the evolution of these forests would help to anticipate changes in their growth, what caused them and come up with preventative measures if necessary.<br>
+- A reliable model of the evolution of these forests and main factors responsible would help to anticipate changes in their growth, what caused them and come up with preventative measures if necessary.<br>

 This is the purpose of this study !<br>